Category Archives: Miscellaneous

 M&J (18/05/91 – 24/05/97) [315 issues]

 When M&J merged with Bunty (issue #2055) it really showed how much the publications were struggling.
-The only thing Bunty gained was the long running soap “Penny’s Place” It didn’t really encourage M&J readers to stay on.
+The only thing Bunty gained was the long running soap “Penny’s Place”, while it first was continuing the story, later it just had reprints of the story.
+It didn’t really encourage M&J readers to stay on.
 They didn’t even keep up the classic section.
 Oddly enough 3 issues before M&J finished a new story “Four in the Saddle” started, it didn’t appear in the last issue of M&J and did not continue in Bunty either.
 The last issue of M&J had 2 stories doubled up in order to complete them, so it may indicate the merger happened sooner than originally planned.
 The M&J logo appeared only briefly and was very small compared to the rest of the masthead.
 I’ve already talked about M&J here and clearly there was lots to like about it so it was a pity that Bunty didn’t gain more from its merger.

 Bunty (18/01/58 – 17/02/01) [2249 issues]